Robo-Project/rpa_dashboard/README.md

 If you modify grafana dashboard and want to save it, click `Save dashboard` from Dashboard view, copy the JSON and copy it to path `grafana/dashboards`

-On RPA Board, edit tasks and add correct jenkins job name to the path. (replace "RoboJob" with your job name)
+On RPA Board, edit tasks and add correct jenkins job names to the path (replace the previous ones).